Master of the Game (novel): Plot

 Kate grows up stubborn and obsessively in love with David, who is about 20 years older, but after her mother's death becomes serious about running the company and goes to business school.
 Upon her return, she learns of David's engagement to a woman whose family wants him to leave Kruger-Brent and run their company.
 Kate manipulates David into breaking off his engagement and eventually they marry.
 During World War I, Kate sees an opportunity to manufacture weapons.
 David is against it and stops her, but when he enlists for the war, she starts production, which causes a strain in their marriage upon his return.
 She becomes pregnant with his child but also begins to realize her obsession with Kruger-Brent and wonders if the company is becoming more important to her than her marriage.
 David is killed in an explosion in one of the company's mines, causing Kate to prematurely give birth to Anthony "Tony" Blackwell.

 Kate makes Kruger-Brent a global success, though her demanding nature causes Tony to stutter in her presence.
 Tony opts for an art career and goes to an art school in France.
 He shows promise, but Kate pays a critic to negatively criticize Tony's work, leading him to give up his art and join Kruger-Brent.
 While working, he learns that Dominique, his French girlfriend, was actually a model working under one of Kruger-Brent's smaller companies and was paid by his mother to spy on him, and he gains the courage to cut Kate out of his life.
 Kate uses his hatred of her to manipulate him into marrying Marianne Hoffman so Kate can obtain the Hoffman electronics empire as well as grandchildren to inherit the company.
-Despite warnings from Marianne's doctor about her health, Kate persuades her to have children, and she dies giving birth to twins.
+Despite warnings from Marianne's doctor about her health, Kate persuades her to have children, and she dies giving birth to twin girls.
 Tony learns of how his mother persuaded Marianne to carry out the pregnancy at the same time Dominique reveals his mother was responsible for the end of his art career.
 Tony goes insane and tries to kill Kate to "save her" from the company.
-She is wounded, and he is then lobotomized and sent to an asylum while Kate takes care of both the company and her granddaughters, Eve and Alexandra.
+She is wounded, and he is then lobotomized and sent to an asylum while Kate takes care of both the company and her identical granddaughters, Eve and Alexandra.